Operator873/SAM/README.md

 The development version of SAM is called [Darkness](https://github.com/Operator873/Darkness).
 Darkness was the original iteration of SAM.

-I take absolutely no responsibility for anything you do on wiki with this plugin.
+I take absolutely no responsibility for anything you do on wiki with this module.
 Play stupid games, win stupid prizes... like being desysopped.

 # Dependencies